What Is Restylane®?

-Restylane® is categorized as a “natural” filler.
-This is because Restylane® is made primarily of hyaluronic acid, a naturally occurring substance in the body that is responsible for plumping and firming the skin.
+The original dermal filler was Restylane®, approved by the FDA for use in the United States in 2003.
+It remains, along with Juvéderm®, among the world’s most popular fillers.
+Restylane® is categorized as a “natural” filler because its made primarily of hyaluronic acid, a naturally occurring substance in the body that is responsible for plumping and firming the skin.
 Hyaluronic acid does this partly by binding with nearby water molecules.

 What began as a single product, Restylane®, has grown into an entire family of fillers, similar to what Juvéderm® has done.
 At Fante Eye & Face Centre, we carry the entire line of Restylane® fillers.

 - Smoothness — There is some opinion that Juvéderm® is smoother than Restylane®, although both products behave very similarly in patients and neither is likely to cause bumpiness.

 - Cohesiveness — Some doctors feel Restylane® is more cohesive and tends to stay where it was placed better than Juvéderm®.
 This allows Restylane® to be used to build up areas such as the lower eyelid/tear troughs.
 It is also used to highlight the edges of the lips such as cupid’s bow.